Skip to content

 Consolidation outlook

-Positioned in enterprise search, retrieval, and RAG use cases; differentiated by enterprise deployment options and on-premises capability.
+Positioned in enterprise search, retrieval, and RAG use cases.
+Differentiated by enterprise deployment options and on-premises capability.
 Acquisition target for larger enterprise software platforms.

 Low